China CO2 market launch set for November at earliest: government researcher

-BEIJING China will launch its nationwide carbon emissions trading system by November at the "very earliest", a government researcher said on Tuesday.
+BEIJING (Reuters) - China will launch its nationwide carbon emissions trading system by November at the "very earliest", a government researcher said on Tuesday.

 As part of pledges made to help secure a global climate change pact in Paris in 2015, China said it would complete the launch of the nationwide emissions trading platform this year.